What is Sodium Bromide?

 Chemical Properties of Sodium Bromide – NaBr

-- Sodium bromide reacts with sulfuric acid forms sodium sulfate and hydrogen bromide.
+- Sodium bromide reacts with sulphuric acid to form sodium sulphate and hydrogen bromide.
 The chemical equation is given below.

 NaBr + H2SO4 → NaHSO4 + HBr